DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

 **Opportunities:**
 - Through this project, I gained valuable insights into the factors influencing housing prices in California cities.
 - The use of various data visualisation techniques helped me communicate my findings effectively.
+- Exploring the California housing market dataset presented an opportunity to work on a real-world problem, strengthening my practical data science knowledge.

 **Challenges:**
 - Data preprocessing, including handling missing values, was necessary to ensure data quality.
 - Selecting the most appropriate visualisation techniques for each feature was a challenge but resulted in informative visualisations.
+- Managing the balance between data accuracy and privacy was a challenge, especially when dealing with geographic data.

 <br>